 After an inpatient or residential program, you will be encouraged to attend an outpatient facility.
 This program is less intense as an inpatient program; however, you will still have access to the same benefits.
-Outpatient programs can last up to six weeks and help you transition into society after years of drug addiction.
+Outpatient programs can last anywhere from 6 weeks to 6 months and help you transition into society after years of drug addiction.

-Also, outpatient programs give you a safe environment to unload your issues in and discuss the solutions with peers and professionals.
+Also, outpatient programs give you a safe environment to process your issues and discuss the solutions with peers and professionals.